vineet140502/EmployeeAttrition/README.md

 Data analytics competition by CNA IITG

 ## Overview
-This comeptition was organized by CNA club IITG as part of thier Summer Analytics Course 2020.
+CNA club IITG organized this competition as part of its Summer Analytics Course 2020.
+The Kaggle notebook can be accessed from [here](https://www.kaggle.com/vineet140502/employeeattrition)

 ## Aim
-The am of the competition was to predict the probability that an employee will resign the company based on his previous data at work.
+The competition aimed to predict the probability that an employee will resign from the company based on his previous data at work.

 ## Evalutaion
-The evaluation metric for this competition wass AUC score under ROC.
-ROC is a probability curve and AUC represents degree or measure of separability.
-Higher the AUC, better the model is at predicting 0s as 0s and 1s as 1s.
+The evaluation metric for this competition was the AUC score under ROC.
+ROC is a probability curve, and AUC represents the degree or measure of separability.
+Higher the AUC, the better the model is at predicting 0s as 0s and 1s as 1s.

 ## Data
-The data was provided by IBM in the csv format(the same has been included in the repo) and consists of basic-details about the employee, his role in the company and work records.
+The data was provided by IBM in the CSV format(the same has been included in the repo) and consisted of basic-details about the employee, his role in the company, and work records.

 Data fields: